 Copyright protects original creative works like writing, songs, photos, graphics and source code.
 Owners of copyright can prevent others using their work without permission.
 You do not need to apply for copyright as it is automatically assigned to the creator of the work (or their employer if created in the course of employment).
 However, to enforce your copyright you need to prove that you were the first to have the idea.
 There is no guaranteed effective way to prove copyright but examples include using copies of web pages saved by Google cache or the web archive, or asking a solicitor to keep a record of the date the work was created.

-prevent other businesses “piggybacking” on your brand to poach customers or damage your reputation.
+Trademarks prevent other businesses “piggybacking” on your brand to poach customers or damage your reputation.
 Representations of a brand including the name, slogans, jingles and logos can be protected under the Trademarks Act 1994.
-Trademarks can be applied for from the UK Intellectual Property Office and you can protect your brand at a European Level through the Community Trademark.
+Trademarks can be applied for from the UK Intellectual Property Office.
+And you can protect your brand at a European Level through the Community Trademark.
 You can prevent other businesses using something resembling your trademark to sell similar goods and services if this would be likely to confuse the public into thinking they were you.
 It is important to remember that the trademark and website domain name registration processes are separate; registering a trademark does not give you the right to the domain names containing your brand name.

 Intellectual property is one of the most important legal issues for start ups.
 If your business has significant intellectual assets it is advisable to take advice from a specialist solicitor to ensure these are affectively protected.